 Notes

-1 This is a compilation of the Law Reform (Common Employment) Act 1951.
-The following table contains information about that Act.
+This is a compilation of the Law Reform (Common Employment) Act 1951 and includes amendments made by other written laws.
+For provisions that have come into operation, and for information about any reprints, see the compilation table.

 Compilation table